gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 ## Global group memberships lock

 "Lock memberships to LDAP synchronization" setting allows instance administrators to lock down user abilities to invite new members to a group.

-When enabled following happens:
+When enabled, the following applies:

-1. Only administrator can manage memberships of any group including access levels.
+- Only administrator can manage memberships of any group including access levels.
-1. Users are not allowed to share project with other groups or invite members to a project created in a group.
+- Users are not allowed to share project with other groups or invite members to a project created in a group.

 ## Adjusting LDAP user sync schedule